vectorgrp/sil-kit-adapters-vcan/SocketCAN/README.md

 ﻿# SocketCAN Demo and Adapter Setup
-This demo consists of SocketCAN interface `can0` which is connected to SIL Kit via `SilKitAdapterSocketCAN`, with the latter being a SIL Kit participant connected to `CAN1` SIL Kit network.
+This demo consists of SocketCAN interface `can0` which is connected to SIL Kit via `sil-kit-adapter-vcan`, with the latter being a SIL Kit participant connected to `CAN1` SIL Kit network.
 For demonstration purposes, another SIL Kit participant `CanEchoDevice` is connected to the same `CAN1` SIL Kit network.

 First, a virtual CAN interface (SocketCAN) is set up in Linux using a shell script.
-Then, the `SilKitAdapterSocketCAN` is launched, binding to the virtual CAN interface from one side and connecting to SIL Kit as a participant from the other.
+Then, the `sil-kit-adapter-vcan` is launched, binding to the virtual CAN interface from one side and connecting to SIL Kit as a participant from the other.
-After that the `CanEchoDevice` is launched and its connection to SIL Kit is established.
+After that the `sil-kit-demo-can-echo-device` is launched and its connection to SIL Kit is established.
 When all the connections are set up, a shell script is run to generate CAN payload on `can0` SocketCAN interface.

 The following sketch shows the general setup: